The Beauty of Gemina: Musical style and development

 The band's next album, Skeleton Dreams, was released on 4 September 2020.
 The album was met with acclaim, and reintroduced more electric instrumentation largely absent from the previous release.
+Michael Sele performed a selection of material acoustically for a live-streamed studio session in November 2020.
+The session was released on vinyl in 2021.

 Following delays due to the COVID-19 pandemic, the band embarked on a European tour for Skeleton Dreams in 2022, followed by the XV: 15 Years Anniversary Tour into 2023.
 The anniversary tour saw the reintroduction of earlier material into their live sets.

 In February 2023, the band released the single "When the Night Is Back In Me" - its first new material in over two years, marking the longest gap between recorded works.
+Another new recording - a reimagining of "One Step to Heaven" from Diary of a Lost - was released in March 2023.
+The band performed live at the HR Giger Museum in June 2023, as part of the museums 25th anniversary celebrations.

+In October, the band announced a new album; Songs of Homecoming.
+Tour dates were announced for late summer 2024.
+The first single, "Whispers Of The Seasons", was released in June.
+Further singles "Veil of Rain", "Symphony of Solitude" and "Countless (There's No Home)" were released in advance of the album.
+Songs of Homecoming was released on 13 September 2024.
+The album continued the sound established on Skeleton Dreams, while also reintroducing electronic elements more prominent on earlier releases.

 Lyrics

 Michael Sele's lyrics deal with issues such as suicide, depression, loneliness and heartache.
 He has also criticized the Catholic Church, specifically by releasing the songs "Victims of Love" and "Galilee Song" as free downloads during Easter 2009.
 A significant feature of most songs by The Beauty of Gemina is the amount of repetition in the text.
 Songs with the traditional style of verse and chorus are rare.